brendanoc21/docker-movie-api/README.md

 ### Extra.

 - I installed ping utility on running mongo container to check isolation.
-- I had some troubles which I got answers to online, I included sources for them in comments
+- I had some troubles which I got answers to online, I included sources for them in comments.